 Construction of the two treated water tunnels, with a combined length of 2.42km, and the 268m raw water tunnel was completed in February 2011.
 A tunnel boring machine was used to excavate the twin treated water tunnels, while the raw water tunnel was drilled through 268m of rock.

 The water filtration plant

 Given the magnitude of the undertaking, plant control is a particularly significant aspect of the overall design.
-To ensure integrated process balancing together with careful monitoring and control of key treatment elements including the backwash and chemical feed facilities, the plant will make use of state-of-the-art digital automation architecture and expert systems.
+To ensure integrated process balancing together with careful monitoring and control of key treatment elements including the backwash and chemical feed facilities, the plant makes use of state-of-the-art digital automation architecture and expert systems.

 Importance of New York’s new Croton water filtration plant

-The whole system will call for the provision of ovation controllers, 12 workstations, four operator interfaces and a variety of 'smart' devices, including magnetic flow-meters, pressure and temperature sensor / transmitters and automatic chlorination analysers.
+The whole system calls for the provision of ovation controllers, 12 workstations, four operator interfaces and a variety of ‘smart’ devices, including magnetic flow-meters, pressure and temperature sensor / transmitters and automatic chlorination analysers.
 To ensure the full integration of the whole facility, the contract also extends to providing the hardware, network design and maintenance of the administration buildings.